The Dolomites – Italy

 Also, there is cross-country skiing, sledging and snow shoe tracks within the 5 areas.

-- I understand that if you are looking for a challenging slope then check out the “Olympia” ski slope at Alpe di Cermis.
+- I understand that if you are looking for a challenging slope then check out the “Olimpia” ski slope at Alpe Cermis.
 It is 7.5 km long and features an altitude difference of 1,400 m.

 Where I skied

-I only had time to ski in Ski Centre Latermar and Alep Cermis – Cavalese areas, which were two completely different terrains and conditions.
-I had a full day in Ski Centre Latermar with a guide and only half a day in Alep Cermis – Cavalese, as we were flying out that afternoon.
+I only had time to ski in Ski Center Latemar and Alpe Cermis – Cavalese areas, which were two completely different terrains and conditions.
+I had a full day in Ski Center Latemar with a guide and only half a day in Alpe Cermis – Cavalese, as we were flying out that afternoon.

-Ski Centre Latermar – Obereggen – Pampeago – Predazzo
+Ski Centre Latemar – Obereggen – Pampeago – Predazzo

-The Ski Centre Latermar area is the biggest out of the 5 areas with 50kms of slopes and you can access it via Obereggaen, Pampeago and Predazzo.
+The Ski Centre Latemar area is the biggest out of the 5 areas with 50kms of slopes and you can access it via Obereggen, Pampeago and Predazzo.
 I skied from Predazzo to Obereggen for lunch and then back again with the guide.
 Stopping at various points of interested like the Oberholz alpine hut.

 There was a mix of slopes, some were exposed and others went through the forests.
 The red slopes were just the way I liked them, long wide and steep in some bits.
 There was definitely a great variety for advanced and beginner skiers and borders.